 Kindness is almost mystical in many ways.
-Granting kindness to others and to ourselves has an almost Zen-like calming effect.
-It truly makes us feel better and more at ease which is something we all need right now.
+Granting compassion to others and ourselves has a nearly Zen-like calming effect.
+It truly makes us feel better and more at ease, which is something we all need right now.
 I think we all know this to be true.

 Kindness costs us little or nothing, but its benefits to us and others are profound.
 Kindness is always paying it forward.
-Because the kindnesses we share will always come back to us.
-I am seeing this in so many people with whom I have contact.
+Because the considerations we share will always come back to us, I see this in so many people with whom I have contact.
 My wife is one of the kindest people I know.
-She has taught me so much about this and she has always spread kindness through her world.
+She has taught me so much about this, and she has always spread kindness through her world.
 This is so coming back to us in many ways right now, at a time when we really need it.

 As we focus on being kind to others, we must also be kind to ourselves.
-This is not selfish, it is self-caring.
+This is not selfish.
+It is self-caring.
 One of the ways we can do this is to focus on things that make us feel better about ourselves.
-We are all dealing with a loss of our normal routines and all feel a loss of control about the world around us.
+We are all dealing with a loss of our regular routines, and all feel a loss of control about the world around us.
 Anything we can do to help re-establish normality in our lives is an act of kindness to ourselves.

-One of the things we can do is to try and maintain normality to our daily routines.
-While we shelter at home, our lives can spiral into almost temporal chaos where each day seems the same and we lose track of what day of the week it is.
-So, getting up and preparing for the day as we normally would, will help restore some degree of normality.
+One of the things we can do is try and maintain normality in our daily routines.
+While we shelter at home, our lives can spiral into almost temporal chaos where each day seems the same, and we lose track of what day of the week it is.
+So, getting up and preparing for the day as we usually would, will help restore some degree of normality.

 Focus on Fitness

 Focusing on fitness and exercise is also being kind to our bodies and is also essential in terms of maintaining our health.
 Fortunately, almost all states with shelter in home orders allow people to be outside to exercise.
 As you may know, I am a huge Peloton fan.
 Getting on the bike and riding with an online community of riders is more beneficial to me than you can know.